Barclays PLC (BCS) Shares Up Despite Recent Market Volatility

 BCS’s Market Performance

-BCS stock saw a decrease of 6.49% in the past week, with a monthly decline of -6.33% and a quarterly a decrease of -9.90%.
-The volatility ratio for the week is 1.87%, and the volatility levels for the last 30 days are 2.69% for Barclays PLC (BCS).
-The simple moving average for the last 20 days is 7.11% for BCS stock, with a simple moving average of -2.56% for the last 200 days.
+BCS stock saw an increase of 3.55% in the past week, with a monthly gain of 4.83% and a quarterly increase of -10.60%.
+The volatility ratio for the week is 1.54%, and the volatility levels for the last 30 days are 2.47% for Barclays PLC (BCS)..
+The simple moving average for the past 20 days is 7.58% for BCS’s stock, with a -1.98% simple moving average for the past 200 days.

-Volatility was left at 2.69%, however, over the last 30 days, the volatility rate increased by 1.87%, as shares sank -2.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.49% lower at present.
+Volatility was left at 2.47%, however, over the last 30 days, the volatility rate increased by 1.54%, as shares surge +2.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.12% lower at present.

 Stock Fundamentals for BCS